Articles

 Like Mailchimp, Brevo’s pricing plans limit the amount of emails you can send in a month.
 Both marketing and transactional emails are included in this limit, so before committing to a plan, make sure you check how many marketing and transactional emails you’re sending on average per month.
 A lot of features are paid add-ons, like removing Brevo’s branding from your emails, that on Mailchimp come included with the plan.
 Purchasing all the add-ons you need might make your bill add up quickly.

-Choosing a plan with Brevo will definitely be a more complicated process than with Mailchimp as you’ll need to carefully read through the features of each plan and choose any add-ons you’d like included.
+Choosing a plan with Brevo will definitely be a more complicated process than with Mailchimp, as you’ll need to carefully read through the features of each plan and choose any add-ons you’d like included.

 What makes Brevo’s pricing unique, though, is its “pay as you go” pricing.
 You can add features like WhatsApp or SMS credits to extend your campaigns.